rdpopov/nvim/README.md

 - Git client(s)
 - Quick jump to terminal (spawn,close current one with one binding)
 - File management - netrw is surprisingly robust or nvim-tree
-- Snippets
+- Snippets (through a plugin)
-- and what else do you need?

 ## Initial setup
-- [Neovim], vimplug not needed it's put in the local autolaod directory, instead of the global system directory.
-- Currently there is a something of a setup script based on [Nix] for some packages.
-Refer to [rdpopov/env] for that script
+Besides a working neovim and proper proxy setup, no other setup is needed.
+Neovim incliudes the lsp client, and the package manager bootstraps itself.

 ### Needed external programs
 - **ripgrep** as telescope needs it.
-Easiest to install with rusts's cargo or through [rdpopov/env]
+Easiest to install with rusts's cargo

 ## Configuration is split into several files (call other files ofc)
-- cfg_autocmd.lua - Autocommands
+- auto.lua - Autocommands
-- cfg_colors.lua - Colorscheme and statusline
+- colors.lua - Colorscheme and statusline
-- cfg_commands.lua - Keymaps
+- keymaps.lua - Keymaps
-- cfg_dash.lua - Custom dashboard config (cursed)
-- cfg_ftree.lua - Nvimtree and other things files config
-- cfg_navigation.lua - Telescope and zen config
+- navigation.lua - Telescope and oter navigaion-type things
-- cfg_notes.lua - Vimwiki and Venn(diagrams) config
+- documentation.lua - Venn adn neogen setup
-- cfg_nvimlsp.lua - Lsp and nvim-cmp config
+- mcmp.lua - Lsp and and things that can be considered language tooling
-- cfg_performance.lua - Segregated the plugin that optimizes lua into byte code
+- performance.lua - Segregated the plugin that optimizes lua into byte code
-- cfg_settings.lua - Basic editor settings for vim
+- settings.lua - Basic editor settings for vim
-- cfg_utils.lua - Some basic utils I've made
+- utils/ - Some utilities that I have made

-- **stashed/**  - past configs for plugins i might come back to on a later date
-- **patches/**  - sometimes you have to patch plugins yourself. (not used)

-## My vimscript implementation for some somewhat basic things
-- **functions/open_utils.vim** - Some functions to open and execute text in visual selection from vim
+## Bespoke functionality outside plugins
+- build_helper.lua - Build system helper
+A util modifies/and remembers build commands for specific projects or classes of projects.
+A wrapper agound the builtin `:make` or `:Make` from [vim-dispatch]
+- terminal_manager.vim - A terminal managment helper
+A terminal managment helper to spawn/bring up a terminal, and just keep one open.
+- ref.vim - A set of functions around the `:include` feature
+- utils.vim - Some vimscipt funcions for quality of life
+    - Redir - redirect vim command output to curretn buffer
+    - ExecuteMacroOverVisualRange - Executes a macro over last visual reange
+    - VBlockNorm - executes a normal mode command sequence ver a block of visual selection
-- **functions/ref.vim** - integrate location lists with builtin include search
+    - g:LToggle - toggles location list
+    - RemoveQFItem - remove item properly from qf list
+    - ChangeInMotion - change word under cursor in a region selected via vim motion.
+Or word from search register in visual mode.
+Interactive select to what to change.
+    - HighlightInMotion - searches for word under cursor in a region selected with a vim motion
-- **functions/lang.vim** - Language switching controls, switch up and down a list of predetermined languages in init.vim <sup>(1)</sup>
+- lang.vim - a helper to enable switching between a predefined list of languages
-- **functions/around.vim** - a try of making a sensible implementation of placing characters around things , not yet fully ready <sup>(2)</sup>
-- **functions/terminal_manager.vim** - a set of functions to manage terminal splits
-- **configs/colors.vim** - implementation of lightline, not mine, source is in file
+- status.lua - A custom statusline implementation

- <sup>(1) There are maybe better solutions for that, but this is using vim's builtin\
- keymaps feature, and changes input just for vim, and is independant of system\
- input language state (well, system has to be in english(as input) for vim to work)</sup>

- <sup>(2) I am aware that there is the vim surround by tpope, I would use it, BUT\
- I want to have something that is not dependant of plugins, as I consider it to be a\
- somewhat basic functionality</sup>

 ## Useful links for more delving in
 Quickstart for [Neovim].